Polar Bear Counting & Writing Mats for Preschoolers

 Polar Bear Counting & Writing Mats

-The Polar Bear Counting & Writing Mats pack offers one page for each number 0 – 20.
+The Polar Bear Counting & Writing Mats pack includes one page for each number from 0 to 20.
 It is available at the end of this post.

 Importance of Counting, One-to-One Correspondence, and Writing Skills